ER (TV series): Production

-Warren Littlefield, running NBC Entertainment at the time, was impressed by the series: "We were intrigued, but we were admittedly a bit spooked in attempting to go back into that territory a few years after St. Elsewhere."
+Littlefield was impressed by the series: "We were intrigued, but we were admittedly a bit spooked in attempting to go back into that territory a few years after St. Elsewhere.
 With Spielberg attached behind the scenes, NBC ordered six episodes.
 "ER premiered opposite a Monday Night Football game on ABC and did surprisingly well.
-Then we moved it to Thursday and it just took off", commented Littlefield.
-ER's success surprised the networks and critics alike, as David E. Kelley's new medical drama Chicago Hope was expected to crush the new series.
+Then we moved it to Thursday and it just took off," commented Littlefield.
+ER's success surprised the networks and critics alike, as David E. Kelley's new medical drama Chicago Hope was expected to crush the new series, airing directly opposite ER in the Thursday 10:00 pm time slot over on CBS.

-Crichton remained executive producer until his death in November 2008, although he was still credited as one throughout that entire final season.
-Wells, the series' other initial executive producer, served as showrunner for the first three seasons.
-He was one of the show's most prolific writers and became a regular director in later years.
+Crichton was credited as an executive producer until his death in November 2008, and also posthumously for the final season.
+Wells, the series' other initial executive producer, served as showrunner for the first four seasons.
+He was the show's most prolific writer and became a regular director in later years.
 Lydia Woodward was a part of the first season production team and became an executive producer for the third season.
-She took over as showrunner for the fourth season while Wells focused on the development of other series, including Trinity, Third Watch, and The West Wing.
-She left her executive producer position at the end of the sixth season but continued to write episodes throughout the series' run.
+She took over as showrunner for the fifth season while Wells focused on the development of other series, including Trinity, Third Watch, and The West Wing.
+John Wells continued to serve as the primary Executive Producer for the remainder of the series.
+Lydia Woodward left her executive producer position at the end of the sixth season but continued to write episodes throughout the series run.

 Joe Sachs, who was a writer and producer of the series, believed keeping a commitment to medical accuracy was extremely important: "We'd bend the rules but never break them.
 A medication that would take 10 minutes to work might take 30 seconds instead.
 We compressed time.
 A 12- to 24-hour shift gets pushed into 48 minutes.
 But we learned that being accurate was important for more reasons than just making real and responsible drama."

 Woodward was replaced as showrunner by Jack Orman.
 Orman was recruited as a writer-producer for the series in its fourth season after a successful stint working on CBS's JAG.
 He was quickly promoted and became an executive producer and showrunner for the series' seventh season.
 He held these roles for three seasons before leaving the series at the end of the ninth season.
 Orman was also a frequent writer and directed three episodes of the show.

 David Zabel served as the series' head writer and executive producer in its later seasons.
 He initially joined the crew for the eighth season and became an executive producer and showrunner for the twelfth season onward.
 Zabel was the series' most frequent writer, contributing to 41 episodes.
 He also made his directing debut on the series.
 Christopher Chulack was the series' most frequent director and worked as a producer on all 15 seasons.
 He became an executive producer in the fourth season but occasionally scaled back his involvement in later years to focus on other projects.